bruienne/bsdpy/README.md

 prompt.
 Some basic logging is written to STDOUT in this case.
 More complete logging to a logging facility is planned but not yet implemented.

-**WARNING: **Apart from the pre-alpha state BSDPy is in right now you must always ensure proper DNS functionality in order for BSDP to work - the same requirements as Apple’s NetInstall Server.
-This means having working forward lookups for your BSDPy host.
+**WARNING:** As with any BSDP service, proper DNS functionality is required in order for it to work - the same requirements as Apple’s NetInstall Server.
+At a minimum this means having working forward lookups for the TFTP server which in the example below is the same as the BSDPy and NFS server.
+It is possible to separate these roles, which will be up to the individual admin to implement.
 Additionally you really want to have a static IP assignment for the BSDPy host, either through DHCP reservation or directly set.
 Things are guaranteed to be flakey or broken if either one of these is not working.

 ### Sample** **setup